Robert Crouse

-Robert Darwin Crouse (January 15, 1930 – January 15, 2011) was a Canadian religious philosopher and Anglican priest.
+Robert Darwin Crouse (October 25, 1930 – January 15, 2011) was a Canadian religious philosopher and Anglican priest.

 Early life and education

 Crouse received his primary and secondary education in the village school of Crousetown and at King’s Collegiate School in Windsor.
 He arrived at Dalhousie University and King’s College in 1947, the year James Doull began teaching in the Classics Department.
 He graduated in Classics in 1951 and then spent a year studying philosophy at Dalhousie and theology at King’s.

 Crouse then attended Harvard to study Divinity where he added German to his Greek, Latin, and French.
 Through work on Dante and after years of teaching in Italy at the Ambrosianum and the Augustinianum he also acquired Italian.
-Harvard granted him an S.T.B. (cum lauda) in 1954 and he was ordained priest by the Anglican Bishop of Nova Scotia.
+Harvard granted him an S.T.B. (cum laude) in 1954 and he was ordained priest by the Anglican Bishop of Nova Scotia.
 After Harvard, Crouse moved to Trinity College, Toronto, where he was a Tutor in Divinity for three years and earned a Master of Theology (First Class Honours) in 1957.
 In 1970 Crouse completed the PhD at Harvard; his dissertation was a critical edition of the De Neocosmo of Honorius Augustodunensis.
 Trinity awarded him an Honorary Doctor of Divinity in 1983.